weatherbycounty

 Geographic Patterns

-The best-weather counties cluster in predictable regions: Virginia (9 counties), Ohio (5 counties), California (4 counties), West Virginia (2 counties), North Carolina (1 counties).
+The best-weather counties cluster in predictable regions: Michigan (9 counties), California (7 counties), Massachusetts (3 counties), Connecticut (2 counties), Georgia (1 counties).
 The California coast and Pacific Northwest dominate, thanks to maritime climate moderation that keeps temperatures mild year-round.

 The Southeast makes occasional appearances where elevation tempers summer heat — mountain counties in North Carolina, Virginia, and Tennessee offer pleasant climates despite their southern latitude.
 Similarly, coastal Oregon and Washington benefit from the Pacific Ocean's cooling influence.